meetingcostcalculator/meeting-cost-calculator-hugo-ca/README.md

 This website is based on the [Vanilla Bootstrap Hugo Theme](https://github.com/zwbetz-gh/vanilla-bootstrap-hugo-theme).
 It uses [Bootstrap 4](https://getbootstrap.com/), the [Feather icon library](https://feathericons.com/), and [Netlify](https://www.netlify.com) for hosting.

 This project is licensed under the [MIT license](https://github.com/meetingcostcalculator/meeting-cost-calculator-hugo-ca/blob/master/LICENSE).

+## Feedback

+Contributions, pull requests, and new issues are welcome!
+Please add new issues to the [original repository Issues tracker](https://github.com/sboots/meetingcostcalculator/issues).